The Public Health Implications of Social Vulnerability in the U.S. Virgin Islands

 Limitations and Strengths

-Results presented in this report are consistent with the authors’ understanding of the social vulnerability of the USVI.
+Results presented in this report are consistent with the authors’ impressions of the social vulnerability of the USVI.
 However, for the first time, the intuitive understanding of many has been quantified and mapped using a rigorous approach.
 The findings also highlight the fact that although many places with disadvantaged populations are in the flood zone, many of other places in the flood zone are not home of the most disadvantaged.
 Not all socially vulnerable populations will suffer further harm during flood events.
 However, it is still important to ensure that those who are in the flood zone receive the proper level of protection.

 Nevertheless, the results presented herein will need to be updated soon.
 We computed the Social Vulnerability Index using the 2010 Census data because the 2020 Census is not yet available, and the territory experienced a significant population shift following the 2017 hurricanes (U.S. Census Bureau, 2021).
 Another weakness of the results is that they are at the estate level, and not census tracts.
 The estates, especially on St. Thomas where they are larger than on the other islands, are often homes to people who experience very different socioeconomic realities.
 Unfortunately, there are no publicly available data that helps address these limitations.